William Fitts Ryan: Professional and legislative career

 Ryan served as assistant district attorney in New York County from 1950 until 1957 and then again from 1957 until 1961.

+Congress

 In 1961, he was elected to Congress as a Democrat, representing Manhattan's Upper West Side, and was elected five more times.

 Ryan was an early opponent of American involvement in the Vietnam War, being the first member of the U.S. House to speak out against the war, and was active in supporting civil rights.
 At the 1968 Democratic National Convention, he was chosen as a delegate from New York.

 In 1965 Congressman Ryan was a candidate for the Democratic nomination for Mayor of New York City.
 With prominent support in the reform Democratic movement, he polled over 113,000 votes and finished third behind Abraham Beame and Paul Screvane.
 While he endorsed the Democratic ticket subsequent to his primary defeat, Republican-Liberal candidate John Lindsay was elected Mayor.

 Congressman Ryan championed the creation of a unit of the National Park Service from historic properties and significant natural resources in the hands of the federal government around the New York City metropolitan area, with the intention of providing millions of local residents and visitors the opportunity to visit a unit of the National Park System who might never have the opportunity otherwise.
 The enabling legislation to create the result, Gateway National Recreation Area, was signed shortly after his death.

 Death

 Redistricting following the 1970 census had put freshman representative Bella Abzug of the neighboring 19th district in the same district as Ryan.
-Abzug challenged the then ailing Ryan in the Democratic primary.
-Ryan prevailed by a considerable margin, but died two months later of throat cancer in New York City on September 17, 1972.
-His widow, Priscilla Ryan, ran to succeed her late husband, but was defeated in a special party convention to decide Ryan's replacement on the Democratic ballot, by Abzug.
+Abzug challenged the ailing Ryan in the Democratic primary.
+Ryan prevailed by a considerable margin, then died two months later of throat cancer in New York City on September 17, 1972.
+His widow, Priscilla Ryan, ran to succeed her late husband, and was defeated by Abzug in a special party convention to decide Ryan's replacement on the Democratic ballot.
 Priscilla Ryan then ran in the general election on the Liberal Party line, and again lost to Abzug.
 His brother, Hewitt Fitts Ryan, ran unsuccessfully for Congress in 1986 and 1990 in California's 45th congressional district.

 Ryan was buried in St. Thomas Church Cemetery in Croom, Maryland.

+The Ryan Health Center, a community health facility in Manhattan, New York City, is named after William F. Ryan.